TamaraDimov/metrics-webapp/README.md

 # 📖 World Info <a name="about-project"></a>

 **World Info** metrics web app is a React project developed as part of Microverse React solo project activity.
 The project is developed using React and Redux toolkits.
 Data is obtained from API.
-On this web page, you can see information about each country in the world (capital city, population, currencies, timezone and local time and date)
+On this web page, the User can see information about each country in the world (capital city, population, currencies, timezone and local time and date)

 ## 🛠 Built With <a name="built-with"></a>